 - On the Columns tab, click the Select button, and then select the thematic codes that will be columns in your matrix.

 - Framework matrices are stored in the Framework Matrices folder within the Notes group in Navigation View.

 - You can only select attributes from a single classification.
-If you want to include case attribute values in the row headers, then you should select cases from the same classification—for example, cases from the classification Person.
+If you want to include case attribute values in the row headers, then you should select case nodes from the same classification—for example, cases from the classification Person.

-- You can also select the codes for your framework matrix by selecting a set or case classification.
+- You can also select the nodes for your framework matrix by selecting a set, Search Folder or case classification.

 Work with the associated view

-The associated view is a code, containing coding references that were created by coding your files.
+The associated view is a node, containing coding references that were created by coding your files.

 - Click in the associated view.

 - On the Framework Matrix tab, in the View group, click Associated View, then select Row Coding, Cell Coding or Summary Links.